What is Reducing Mortality

 Reviewing and learning from deaths

-Within BCUHB have an active system of mortality reviews which helps us to identify the key opportunities for improvement.
-For further information on mortality reviews BCUHB Mortality Reviews information .
+Within BCUHB we have an active system in place for mortality reviews which helps us to identify the key opportunities for improvement and learning.
+For further information on mortality reviews click below:

-In England and Wales, further to the coroner and justices act 2009, processes for the introduction of Medical Examiners are progressing.
-Upto date information is available via Medical Examiner role.
+In England and Wales, further to the coroner and justices act 2009, pland are being developed across Wales for the introduction of Medical Examiners for which BCUHB is actively involved in developing.
+Further information on the Medical examiner can be found by clicking the link below:

 2. Heart attack